trinhminhtriet/trinhminhtriet/resume/TrinhMinhTriet-Senior_Java_Developer.md

 ## Management Skills

 - Understand and implement the (SDLC) phases including requirement analysis, design, development, testing, deployment, and maintenance.
-- Write technical proposals and documentation for basic design and architecture design.
+- Write technical documentation for basic design and architecture design.
 - Coordinate with cross-functional teams to ensure seamless project execution.
 - Conduct code reviews to maintain code quality and consistency.
 - Manage project timelines and deliverables to ensure on-time completion.